nubenetes/awesome-kubernetes/docs/prometheus.md

     * [==infracloud.io: Prometheus Definitive Guide Part III - Prometheus Operator==](https://www.infracloud.io/blogs/prometheus-operator-helm-guide/)
 * [jonbc.medium.com: Hacking your way to Observability — Part 1 : Metrics](https://jonbc.medium.com/hacking-your-way-to-observability-part-1-cf4cd42fb4dc) Starting your journey in observability by gathering metrics with Prometheus
     * [jonbc.medium.com: Hacking your way to Observability — Part 2 : Alerts](https://jonbc.medium.com/hacking-your-way-to-observability-part-2-c38baaee6b92) Taking advantage of metrics by sending notifications via Slack
+* [==medium.com/gumgum-tech: How to reduce your Prometheus cost | Daniel Fernandez==](https://medium.com/gumgum-tech/how-to-reduce-your-prometheus-cost-6c7cc685e347) Prometheus is an excellent service to monitor your containerized applications.
+Still, it can get expensive quickly if you ingest all of the Kube-state-metrics metrics, and you are probably not even using them all.
+This is especially true when using a service like Amazon Managed Service for Prometheus (AMP) because you get billed by metrics ingested and stored.

 <center>
 [![prometheus architecture](images/prometheus-architecture.png)](https://github.com/prometheus/prometheus)